-The Adult Migrant English Program (AMEP) provides up to 510 hours of free English tuition to eligible migrants and refugees to help them learn English language and settlement skills.
+The Adult Migrant English Program (AMEP) provides free English tuition to eligible migrants and refugees to help them learn English language and settlement skills.
 AMEP is flexible so you can study at your own pace.
-You can choose from a range of learning options including studying in a class room full-time or part-time, day or evening, distance learning or out of class with a tutor.
+You can choose from a range of learning options including studying in a classroom full-time or part-time, day or evening, distance learning or out of class with a tutor.
 You can also access free childcare while you are attending your AMEP class.

 You will learn English language skills and information about Australian society and services.
 This includes settlement information to help you understand more about living in Australia and how you can be successful in your new country.
 You will meet other new arrivals and have the chance to make friends.
 Improving your English, understanding more about living in Australia and meeting new people will help you settle successfully and will also help you to find work when you are ready.